 Celebrate the beginning of Hanukkah with speeches, music, activities for kids and the lighting of the National Menorah by Rabbi Levi Shemtov.
 The annual ceremony takes place on the Ellipse, just across from the White House, and is attended by thousands every year (and watched by tens of millions on broadcast TV).
 This event is free, but tickets are required.

 Celebrate Hanukkah with a Tot Havdalah and concert with Alan Goodis.
 Goodis is a famous musician known for playing Jewish music and having an incredible family-friendly performance, perfect for the holiday.
-The concert will be held on Saturday, December 1, 2018 from 2 p.m. to 5 p.m. at the Julia Bindeman Suburban Center.
-Tickets: $20 per family.
+In 2018, tickets were $36 per family.

-The Jewish Community Center celebrates the holiday with a variety of events from December 2-10, 2018.
-It kicks off with an around-the-world dinner of treats like Russian apple latkes; palacinka (Hungarian crêpes); Indian sweet potato curry-cumin pancakes with mango; Israeli sufganiyot; Syrian Ijeh b'samak; Mexican "melted" hot chocolate; and more.
-There are also vegetarian options, such as lentil-scallion pancakes with cumin cream; root vegetable latkes; wild mushroom risotto cakes; and spinach pancakes with cardamom.
-The rest of the week, there will be game nights, gatherings, and candle-lighting parties.
+The Jewish Community Center celebrates the holiday with a variety of events.
+In 2018, it kicked off with an around-the-world dinner of treats like Russian apple latkes; palacinka (Hungarian crêpes); Indian sweet potato curry-cumin pancakes with mango; Israeli sufganiyot; Syrian Ijeh b'samak; Mexican "melted" hot chocolate; and more.
+There were also vegetarian options, such as lentil-scallion pancakes with cumin cream; root vegetable latkes; wild mushroom risotto cakes; and spinach pancakes with cardamom.
+The rest of the week, there were game nights, gatherings, and candle-lighting parties.

 Chabad Lubavitch of Alexandria-Arlington sponsors a Menorah Lighting, dreidels, lakes, and donuts.